PowerShell/GPRegistryPolicyParser/README.md

 ---

 ## Append-RegistryPolicies
 Appends an array of registry policy entries to a file.
-The file must alreay have a valid header.
+The file must already have a valid header.

 ### Syntax
 ```